 “Another reason to choose a church partner is that the church has an established children’s ministry.
-CI does not pioneer a ministry.
+Compassion International does not pioneer a ministry.
 An existing ministry is a guarantee that the church has a vision to work with children and has some experience in that area.

-“Another criterion is church leadership.
+“Another criteria is church leadership.
 We make sure that the pastor and leaders inspire passion to the church in general regarding children’s work.”

 A few months later, Palabra de Vida received a letter of acceptance.

 A few site visits were done by Daniel to further elaborate on the meaning of the work in partnership with Compassion, and to make sure the church had the right conditions to host all of the children.